MahmoudShawqat/MahmoudShawqat/README.md

 - 👋 Hi, I’m @MahmoudShawqat
 - 👀 I’m interested in Learning New things about Cs
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning front-end track
 - 📫 How to reach me in linkedin my username :  [Mahmoud Khalid](https://www.linkedin.com/in/mahmoud-khalid-8b4918253/)

 <!---